UnconnectedBedna/shrink-backup/README.md

 - truncate
 - mkfs.ext4
 - rsync
-- gidisk (sgdisk is needed if the partition table is GPT, the script will inform you)
+- gdisk (sgdisk is needed if the partition table is GPT, the script will inform you)

 ## Info